martinkauppinen/markau.dev/content/posts/thoughts-on-shells.md

 ## POSIX-noncompliance is good, actually.
 Enter `fish`.
 It is not POSIX-compliant, but it is a good shell.
 A great shell, even.
-It corrected my belief that POSIX-noncompliance is bad by deafult, and it is a joy to use interactively.
+It corrected my belief that POSIX-noncompliance is bad by default, and it is a joy to use interactively.
 It has a ton of the features and eye-candy that `zsh` has by default, and more!
 Its completion hinting[^4] where a context-aware completion is shown dimly after your cursor is very cool.
 Hitting the right